Criticism of Netflix: Digital rights management

-Use of digital rights management (DRM) by Netflix has been criticized by Defective by Design/Free Software Foundation.
+Use of digital rights management (DRM) by Netflix has been criticized by Defective by Design and Free Software Foundation.
 The digital restrictions have impeded viewing for paying subscribers.
 For example, a 2019 update to Netflix dropped support for certain Samsung and Roku devices because they predate Microsoft's PlayReady DRM.

-Consumer related
+Carl Erik Rinsch lawsuit

+On March 20, 2025, it was reported that Hollywood filmmaker Carl Erik Rinsch was charged with money laundering and successfully sued by Netflix for $11 Million.

+Consumer-related

 Allowing users to bypass geo-blocking

 As of November 2013, Canadian Netflix offered 3,600 titles compared to the U.S. service which had more than 10,000 and so Canadians used VPNs so they can access the larger U.S. content selection.
 As of 2015, more than 30 million Netflix subscribers used the service via a proxy server or virtual private network (VPN); doing so can make a user appear to be located in a country other than the one they are actually in, thus allowing them to circumvent geo-blocking and use the service to access content that Netflix does not offer in their region, due to geographical licensing restrictions.
 It is unclear whether accessing geo-blocked content via VPN violates local copyright laws, but content providers and other broadcasters have asserted that it is illegal because it infringes local rights to content that may have been sold to a competitor.
 GlobalWebIndex showed about 20 million of such VPN users came from China alone.

 In a leaked e-mail revealed by the Sony Pictures Entertainment hack in 2014, Sony Pictures Television's president of international distribution, Keith LeGoy, described VPN usage of Netflix as being "semi-sanctioned" piracy, and he criticized the company for not taking further steps to detect these users and restrict their access to content Netflix had not licensed for their region.

 On January 14, 2016, Netflix announced its intent to strengthen measures to restrict access to unlicensed material, by viewers using VPNs or proxies.